Seashore (software)

-Seashore is a free and open-source image editor for macOS, similar to Photoshop/GIMP, with a simpler Cocoa user interface.
+Seashore is a free and open-source image editor designed specifically for macOS, similar to Photoshop/GIMP, with a simpler user interface.
 Seashore uses GIMP's native file format, XCF, and has support for a handful of other graphics file formats, including full support for TIFF, PNG, JPEG, JPEG2000, and HEIC and read-only support for BMP, PDF, SVG and GIF.
 Seashore offers fewer features than Photoshop/GIMP, but is intended to be easy-to-use and to run natively on macOS.
-It includes layers and alpha channel support, gradients and transparency effects, anti-aliased brushes, tablet support and plug-in filters.
+It includes layers, alpha channel support, gradients and transparency effects, anti-aliased brushes, tablet support and plug-in filters.

 After several years without maintenance, development was restarted by Robert Engels in 2017 to allow it to run on newer versions of macOS.
-Seashore version 3.16 was released in December 2022 and is considered to be stable.
+Seashore version 3.41 was released in August 2025 and is considered stable.

 The latest release is distributed via the Apple Mac App Store.

 Features

 Seashore has many of the basic features found in graphics editing software, including: